santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/violence.md

 Reloading takes a round.
 Although, anything with the `quick reload` Tag reloads freely once per round after firing so that you may shoot again.

-An example would be the coach gun being able to fire 4 shots in a single round or a revolver with a speed loader can fire 12 rounds total.
+An example would be the coach gun being able to fire 4 shots in a single round or a revolver with a speed loader fires 12 rounds total.

 ## Healing